Your due date's approaching. You've taken childbirth classes. You've figured out your birth plan.

 I love recording every important moment in my children’s lives, so a baby journal was a must-have for me.
 There are many cute journals to choose from, but I liked this one.
 It had just the right combination of prompts and wide-open space to let me jot down thoughts as they came to me.

 A Final Tip for Packing Your Hospital Bag

-Since there’s no way to predict exactly when your baby will make his or her arrival, I recommend having your bag packed and ready to go by the time you hit 35 weeks.
+Since there’s no way to predict exactly when your baby will make their arrival, I recommend having your bag packed and ready to go by the time you hit 35 weeks pregnant.
 That way, if the unexpected happens, you’ll already have everything you need for the best possible start to your amazing journey into motherhood.

 Want more hospital bag packing tips?
 Click here!